Tips for painters new to the market

 When you meet with a collector…

-Show that you’re pleased but not desperate about their owning it.
+Show that you’re excited but not desperate about their owning it.
 The simple phrase, This is my job always scores big points.
 It shows commitment.

 Leaving them alone in the studio for a few minutes, “Excuse me while I check on something?” allows them to focus and take ownership.

 Set your bottom line price and stick to it.
 It’s fine to be negotiable, but again, if you’re too soft, you’ll devalue your work and lose collector confidence.

 There are so many artists out there with both talent and success, reminding us that we don’t have to compromise.